RouninMedia/declare-event-listening-elements/README.md

     data-eventlisteners="['mouseover:showButton','mouseout:fadeButton','click:animateButton']"

-Once one or more elements have such **custom attributes**, you may query the elements via JavaScript.
+Once one or more elements in a document have such **custom attributes**, you may query the elements via JavaScript.

  1. This will reveal which elements on the page have `EventListeners` attached: